-Chicken fajitas, marinated chicken breasts seared quickly and served with seared onions and bell peppers, served with flour tortillas.
+The BEST chicken fajitas!
+Marinated chicken breasts seared quickly and served with seared onions and bell peppers, and flour tortillas.

 - 1 1/4 to 1 1/2 pounds skinless, boneless chicken breasts

 - 2 Tbsp canola, safflower, peanut or grapeseed oil (a high smoke point oil)

 - 1 large onion, sliced lengthwise (root to tip) into 1/4-inch strips

 - 3 bell peppers of various colors, sliced into 1/4-inch strips

 - 1/2 teaspoon chili powder